 The Company established the 1999 Flexible Incentive Plan (the "Plan") for the purpose of attracting and retaining employees.
 The Plan provides that no more than 10% of the outstanding shares of common stock can be issued under the Plan.
-At December 31, 2016, the maximum number of shares that could be issued under the plan was approximately 1,750,000 shares.
-There have been approximately 524,000 restricted shares granted since adopting the restricted stock compensation plan.
-At December 31, 2016, the amount of common shares available for future grants under the Plan is approximately 1,126,000 shares.
+At December 31, 2011, the maximum number of shares that could be issued under the plan was approximately 1,648,000 shares.
+In 2006, the Compensation Committee of the Board of Directors adopted a restricted stock compensation plan under the Plan.
+There have been approximately 442,000 restricted shares granted since adopting the restricted stock compensation plan.
+At December 31, 2015, the amount of common shares available for future grants under the Plan is approximately 1,206,000 shares.